 The IdP operator must notify InCommon of any material changes (i.e., changes to evidence of status from compliant to non-compliant) by the IdP operator that may affect its qualification under an IAP.
 Notification should occur 60 days before the changes are to be made effective, or as soon as practicable after an unanticipated change is noted.
 InCommon will determine whether the changes are sufficient to require re-assessment.
+Any change-driven re-assessment would only need to cover those elements that have changed.

-15 InCommon will keep such information confidential.
+&lt;sup>13 InCommon will keep such information confidential.